scottgoering/HeaterMeter-wiki/LMClient-Commands.md

 * LMSU - Request state update.
 Returns the last state update from the HeaterMeter, JSON-formatted.
 Includes UNIX timestamp and RF status when available.
 * LMRF - Get RF status.
 Returns current RF node status information.
 Last seen UNIX timestamp, battery level, and signal level.
 * LMD0 - Stop the serial monitor daemon, the actual linkmeterd portion that receives and records data.
 * LMD1 - Start the serial monitor daemon.
+The daemon is will not start multiple instances if you call LMD1 multiple times.

 ## Invocation